eniallator/Invoice-Generator/README.md

 ### Items Directive

-Directives have the following syntax: `{* name args *}`, where `name` is the name of the directive and `args` are the directive's arguments.
+Directives have the following syntax: `{* name (contents file path) args *}`, where `name` is the name of the directive, `contents file path` is the path to the contents which are given to the directive and `args` are the directive's arguments.

-The items directive will take in a path of an external LaTeX file, where the file will be parsed with the context variables, except with the addition of the `ITEM` section added to the context variables, which is the current invoice item.
+The items directive will take in a path of an external LaTeX file which is the contents file path and no other arguments.
+The file will be parsed with the context variables as well as any directives (due to the parser being recursive), as well as with the addition of the `ITEM` section added to the context variables, which is the current invoice item.
 For example:

 config: